Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Proposed Method

 \subsubsection{Preliminaries}

 We build our method upon two technical advances: text-to-image diffusion and text-image transfer.
-We first briefly summarise those techniques, then we describe how they can be applied to our method.
+We first briefly summarise those techniques and then describe how they can be applied to our method.

-\textbf{Text-to-image diffusion} facilitates the creation of high-quality images guided by text prompts.
+\textbf{Text-to-Image Diffusion} facilitates the creation of high-quality images guided by text prompts.
 A text-to-image diffusion model is trained on a massive corpus of image-text pairs amassed through web crawling, as indicated in the literature~\citep{nichol22glide,saharia2022photorealistic,xu2023odise}.
 Text inputs are encoded into embeddings using an established text encoder, e.g., T5~\citep{colin2022t5}.
 An image is initially perturbed by introducing Gaussian noise at a controlled intensity before being fed into the diffusion network.
 The network is fine-tuned to reverse the noise application, utilising noisy images and associated text embeddings to diminish the distortion.
-In the inference phase, the model synthesises an image from inputs including pure Gaussian noise shaped to the image's dimensions and a user-provided description's text embedding.
+In the inference phase, the model synthesises an image from inputs, including pure Gaussian noise shaped to the image's dimensions and a user-provided description's text embedding.
 Through successive inference iterations, the model iteratively denoises the input and finally results in a photo-realistic image of the user-provided text description.

+In our work, we adopt the Stable Diffusion (SD) model developed by~\citep{rombach2022high} and pre-trained on the LAION-5B dataset~\citep{schuhmann2022laion}.
+SD is chosen for two reasons.
+First, SD is well known for its ability in effective fusion of textual and visual information, which we found useful for camouflaged instance segmentation where visual features only can be indistinguishable.
+Second, thanks to the denoising process, SD is able to manage noisy and subtle visual distinctions effectively, making them particularly suitable for camouflage segmentation where visual boundaries blend significantly with the background.